babylonchain/staking-indexer/doc/staking.md

 ### Staking Transactions

-The Bitcoin Staking protocol specifies three transactions:
+The Bitcoin Staking protocol classifies a transaction into three types:
 - *Staking Transaction*: A transaction that contains an output that commits to the self-custodial Bitcoin Staking script.
 The value specified in this output corresponds to the Bitcoin staked.
 The Bitcoin Staking script defines